Acorns 1099 Taxes: Everything You Need To Know

 Investing is possibly the most rewarding activity one can ever partake in.
 Watching your investments grow becomes addicting as you look at your money work for you while dreaming of retirement.
 Investing is easier than ever with apps like Acorns or Robinhood until the dreaded tax season comes.
 There is a great deal to learn when it comes to filing your Acorns 1099 taxes, especially if you don't have a CPA.
 You may be panicking right now, but this guide is here to show you that knowing how much to pay on 1099 taxes is very simple, no matter the size of your investment portfolio.

-- Know if you owe taxes on your Acorns investments
+Do you owe taxes on your investments?

 When tax season arrives, you may be wondering if you owe taxes on your Acorns investments.
 The quick answer is, it depends on your portfolio.

-If you sold a portion of your investment and made a profit, then you will have to pay either the short term or long term capital gains tax on this amount.
+If you sold a portion of your investment and made a profit, then you will have to pay either the short-term or long-term capital gains tax on this amount.
 If you made more than $10 in dividend income from your portfolio, then you will have to report that.